 Eric Carlton Palmer, 66, of San Angelo, Texas, passed away suddenly on November 7, 2019.
 He was born on August 1, 1953, in Irving, Texas, to Margurite Gwendolyn Johnson Zehner and James Luther Zehner.
 He graduated from Irving High School in 1971.

-To send flowers in memory of Eric Carlton Palmer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Eric Carlton Palmer, please visit our Heartfelt Sympathies Store.

 Eric served proudly and honorably in the United States Army from February 29, 1972 through February 19, 1975.
 His primary service was in Germany as a tank commander and Green Beret with the 82nd Airborne Division.
 He also served as a reservist for seventeen years with Special Forces.